hardcodes/lmtyas/README.md

 `https://127.0.0.1:8844/authenticated/sysop/sysop.html` when running on localhost

-**NOTE**: the password for the RSA private key must be at least 14 characters long, it will be checked in the web form!
+- **NOTE1**: the password for the RSA private key must be at least 14 characters long, it will be checked in the web form!
 14 is the absolute minimum, better use 32 or 64 characters for the password.
+- **NOTE2**: the RSA key must have a minimum 2048 bit size to make sure that the data fits into it and can be encrypted.

 # Security